irajhedayati/google-dataflow-benchmark/README.md

 # Google Dataflow Benchmark

-This tool is specialized in benchmarking Dataflow jobs on Google platform.
+This tool is specialized in benchmarking Dataflow jobs on the Google platform.

 Use cases:
 - find the best machine type for your workers (family and size)